 How Do You Make Sauteed Brussels Sprouts?

 It’s easy to make buttery, flavorful brussels spouts that will amaze at dinnertime.
-First, melt some butter in a pan or large skillet.
-Cut the brussels sprouts in half and place them face down in the pan.
-After a few minutes, stir the sprouts and add in garlic, chicken broth and seasonings.
+To make this sautéed brussels sprouts recipe, first melt some butter in a pan or large skillet.
+Place the halved brussels sprouts face down in the pan.
+After a few minutes, stir the sprouts and add in chicken broth, seasonings and minced garlic.
 The sprouts will simmer for a few minutes until tender.
 Once the sprouts are done, drain the liquid from the pan, and the sprouts are ready to serve with a little parsley for garnish.

 How To Prepare Brussels Sprouts

-• To make this recipe vegan, use olive oil instead of butter and vegetable broth instead of chicken broth.
+• To make this sauteed brussels sprouts recipe vegan, use olive oil instead of butter and vegetable broth instead of chicken broth.

 • This recipe calls for dried Italian seasoning which is a blend of herbs such as oregano, parsley, and basil.
 It is available in the spice aisle of most grocery stores.
-Alternatively, you can substitute your favorite dried herbs to taste in the same amount.
+Alternatively, you can make your own Italian seasoning!

-• Serve your sprouts alongside main course options such as grilled turkey breast, arroz con pollo, maple dijon chicken, chicken riggies, pierogi casserole, a calzone or chicken cacciatore.
+• Serve your sauteed brussels sprouts alongside main course options such as grilled turkey breast, arroz con pollo, maple dijon chicken, chicken riggies, pierogi casserole, a calzone or chicken cacciatore.

 Quick Tip